octylFractal/MCPIDE/docs/DESIGN.md

 MCPIDE works as follows:

 ### Project Creation
 1. Pick an MCP CSV release.
-Recent versions will be fetched from Maven Central and offered for use, or a local zip can be selected.
+Recent versions will be fetched from Forge's Maven server and offered for use, or a local zip can be selected.
 2. Pick a corresponding Minecraft JAR.
 Recent versions will be fetched from Forge's Maven server and offered for use, or a local jar can be selected.
 3. Unpack and rewrite the MCP CSVs into SRG format, store those in the project